 When you’re always looking up, you just feel bad about where you are because you’re measuring the distance between where you are now and where you’re not.
 So I really appreciate that you shared how much has changed in two years, because that’s important for you to hear.
 And as a reminder to everyone listening, balance, remember where you’ve been, how far you’ve come to be where you are, and yeah, you’re going to get somewhere else.

-Thank you so much, your words are so valuable Dr. Nina.
-And honestly, I just want to tell all [inaudible 00:27:55] time, but I learned it.
+Karlygash: Thank you so much, your words are so valuable Dr. Nina.
+And honestly, I just want to tell all listeners that you really taught me that it took me work, it took me time, but I learned it.
 And I’m still getting there, to fully being aware and living my life with 100% awareness, but I’m like, it’s much, much better.
 And also I wanted to mention that, I [inaudible 00:28:10] this fact that, majority of people live 47% of their lifetime either in the past or in the future, not in now, almost half.